 She does this with short video clips introducing each industry.

 But rest assured, these don’t need to be cinematic masterpieces.
-The one thing all these videos have in common is they’re about serving their audience… not serving the agent.
+All these videos have in common: they’re about serving their audience… not serving the agent.

 And as a Carrot member, you can even turn your video content in long-form blog content with the click of a button using what we call VideoPost.

-But what should you talk about on these videos?
+But what should you talk about in these videos?
 What kind of advice should you offer?
 Here are a few ideas…

 - Advice For First-Time Homebuyers — Show new homebuyers how to secure a low-interest loan, how to negotiate with sellers, what to look for when seeing a home for the first time, and tons more.